 An adapter accidentally left in place may then fall out whilst driving which could cause damage to your vehicle or worse yet injure a pedestrian.
 Not to mention the cost of replacing a lost jack pad.

 Is a carry case important?

 High-quality jack pads will come in a case or bag of their own.
-This will help keep them organised and tidy as well as ensuring that no workshop grease makes its way into your frunk over time.
+This will help keep them organised and tidy as well as ensure that no workshop grease makes its way into your frunk over time.

 Buy just one or a get a set of four jack pads?

 Some vendors sell single jack pads, whilst at first, it may seem cheaper and rational to only purchase one jack pad, this will limit the ability to lift more than one corner of the vehicle at a time.

 Many tyre shops use 4 post lifts and thus will require 4 adapters.
 Also if you plan to do a tyre rotation at home, you will need at least 2 adapters handy.
 Therefore it is advised that jack pads be purchased in a set of 4.